jameswhoughton/cushon/RESEARCH.md

 The number of daily active users would likely be fairly low (relative to total users) as once a user has registered and invested, they will likely not be logging in frequently to check (assume perhaps once a month/quarter).

 We would still have to consider spikes which could happen at the end/beginning of the month (payday), around the end of the financial year and during ad campaigns.
+Without more information it's hard to estimate the percentage of DAU but if this were a real project reviewing the traffic for employee ISAs could give us some idea.

 The system therefore should be able to accommodate these data spikes, a well written Go service on reasonable hardware should be able to handle this level of traffic but it would still be a good idea to have at least a single replica and distribute traffic with a load balancer, not only will this easily accommodate the traffic, it will also make the system more resilient.